isomerpages/cris-precise/_for-everyone/Everyday Genomics/Voices and Stories.md

 it.”</p>
 <hr>
 <h3><strong>How can I share my story?</strong></h3>
-<p>You can email us at <strong>contact@precise.cris.sg</strong> with
+<p>You can email us at <a href="mailto:contact@precise.cris.sg" rel="noopener nofollow" target="_blank">contact@precise.cris.sg</a> with
 a short summary of your experience or interest.
 Our communications team will follow up with you to guide the process.</p>